Dhanushbablu630/Devops_project2/README.md

 ## Project Overview

 This project demonstrates a **complete CI/CD pipeline** where an application is automatically built, containerized, pushed to Amazon ECR, and deployed to an Amazon EKS cluster using Kubernetes.
+- 1. Built from source code.

+- 2.Containerized using Docker.

+- 3.Pushed to Amazon ECR (Elastic Container Registry).

+- 4.Deployed to an Amazon EKS (Elastic Kubernetes Service) cluster.

+- 5.Exposed publicly via a Kubernetes LoadBalancer service.

 **Key Achievements:**
 - Automated building and deployment of applications using **Jenkins pipelines**.